Medicare announces plan to recoup billions from drug companies

 Medicare targets drugmakers who hike prices too fast

-The new provision to lower drug prices announced Thursday requires drugmakers to refund Medicare for any price increases that outpace the rate of inflation.
+The new plan to lower drug prices announced Thursday requires drugmakers to refund Medicare for any price increases that outpace the rate of inflation.

 "The inflation rebate program intends to hold drug companies accountable," said Medicare's Seshamani.